 Investing in the Faculty

 Austin Prep is committed to advancing our cultural proficiency by investing in professional development with a goal of increasing our knowledge and refining our skills in teaching a diverse population of students.
 Members of our administration and faculty have been actively participating in webinars run by the University of Notre Dame, Boston College, NAIS, AISNE, NEASC, and the NCEA.
-Currently, there are 12 faculty members enrolled in a Diversity, Equity, and Social Justice course taught by Tom Bourdon of the Merrimack College faculty.
-This course is specially designed for Austin Prep and is based on Dr. Bourdon's years of experience teaching this course at the collegiate level.
+Last year, more than 20 faculty members enrolled in a Diversity, Equity, and Social Justice course taught by a member of the Merrimack College faculty.

 School-wide Speaker Series

 Austin Prep annually hosts several school-wide speakers who dedicate their presentations to expanding diversity, equity, inclusion, and sensitivity.
 Recognizing the adolescent developmental stages of our students, speakers tailor their remarks to reflect the age of the audience.
-As a recent example, the 2020 speaker for the St. Augustine Lecture was Dr. Crystal Kuykendall, a highly acclaimed and recognized authority on facilitating change in educational institutions and an authority on diversity, equity, and inclusion.
+As a recent example, Fr.
+Bryan Hehir served as the 2021 St. Augustine Lecturer.
+Fr.
+Bryan Hehir is the Parker Gilbert Montgomery Professor of the Practice of Religion and Public Life at the Harvard Kennedy School and the Secretary of Health and Social Services on the staff of Cardinal Sean O’Malley in the Archdiocese of Boston.
+His teaching, research and writing focus on ethics and foreign policy and the role of religion in world politics and in American society.
 Named for Austin Prep’s patron saint, the St. Augustine Lecture Series began in 2015 and is designed to enrich the intellectual life of the school community by introducing students to accomplished individuals who share their experiences and life lessons.
+Fr.
+Hehir is also a recipient of the Laetare Medal, the highest award of the University of Notre Dame.